Brooklyn Street Circuit: Previous races in the New York area

 One of the earliest known automobile races in New York City was in 1896, when six cars competed in a race between the city and Westchester County, New York.
 In 1904, William Kissam Vanderbilt II began hosting the Vanderbilt Cup, held on a 25 mi circuit of local dirt roads in Nassau County, Long Island.
 In 1908 Vanderbilt began construction on the Long Island Motor Parkway (also known as the Vanderbilt Parkway), a paved and grade separated limited-access highway between Queens and Nassau County, to host the race beginning that year.
 The course only used a section of the parkway located in Nassau County between Westbury and Hicksville.
 Following a crash in the 1910 Vanderbilt Cup, the New York State Legislature banned all automobile racing outside of self-contained circuits.
 The parkway remained open to normal passenger traffic as a toll road until 1938, and was largely replaced by the free Northern State Parkway and Grand Central Parkway.
 The Vanderbilt Cup was later held at Roosevelt Raceway (now a horse racing course) in Westbury, Nassau County in 1936 and 1937.

 A NASCAR Grand National Series race was held at Linden Airport in Linden, New Jersey in 1954.
 In June 1956 Wall Stadium in Wall Township, New Jersey hosted a race for NASCAR's Convertible Division, with Glen Wood of Wood Brothers Racing participating.
 In July 1958 the track held a race for the Grand National Series.
-To this day, Wall Stadium is a popular Modified stop for various Northeastern-based touring series, including the Whelen Modified Tour, NASCAR's popular touring series in the Northeast, and forms the core for their local racing program, which has featured legendary engineer Ray Evernham and premership champion Martin Truex Jr. as drivers who have raced on local cards, which is most notable for Turkey Derby held in late November since 1974.
+To this day, Wall Stadium is a popular Modified stop for various Northeastern-based touring series, including the Whelen Modified Tour, NASCAR's popular touring series in the Northeast, and forms the core for their local racing program, which has featured legendary engineer Ray Evernham and premiership champion Martin Truex Jr. as drivers who have raced on local cards, which is most notable for Turkey Derby held in late November since 1974.

 The Vanderbilt Cup was revived as a Formula Junior event in 1960 at Roosevelt Raceway.
 In 1965, 1967 and 1968 the Bridgehampton Sports Car Races, held at Bridgehampton Race Circuit located in Suffolk County in eastern Long Island, were billed as the Vanderbilt Cup.